 When our youngest daughter left home for college, I found myself unexpectedly lost.
 For twenty-five years, I had worked very part-time as a doctor and very full-time as a mom.
 Now I was forced to “retire” from parenting–the job I had loved and the one in which I was fully vested.
 In the ensuing months I quizzed God, “Who am I now?
 What next?
 What more?”

 Eventually, though unsure of the end goal, I enrolled as a Biblical Studies major at nearby Evangelical Theological Seminary.
 Of one thing I was sure: ministry, which I thought meant being a pastor, was not my goal.
 The life of preaching every Sunday and tending a flock of unruly congregants was not my calling.
 However, gradually, from interacting with my professors and fellow students, I came to understand that ministry was much more than pastoring.
-My professors ministered to us students in the midst of teaching; and fellow students were already ministering— as chaplains, InterVarsity directors, social workers and psychotherapists.
+My professors ministered to us students in the midst of teaching; and fellow students were already ministering— as chaplains, InterVarsity staff, social workers and counselors.

 In many ways, I discovered I also had been ministering all along—to our daughters, the youth group, our church body, my husband, our houseguests, my patients, my friends, and even to God.
 After all, ministry is service and servanthood.
 Furthermore, all work done “as for the Lord and not for men…is serving the Lord Christ” (Col 3:23-24).
 Yet God had another, quite unexpected ministry ahead for me—spiritual direction.